The Epic Of Gilgamesh And Human Mortality

 The Epic of Gilgamesh is the story of the first man to attempt to ‘defy’ the Gods by seeking out the Longevity of the Gods for himself, and perhaps all Humanity, and its lessons appear intended for the restless Human population to abandon its desire to live as long as ‘the Gods’ and be content with the gifts of Life and Intelligence.

-Summary Of The Quest
+Summary Of Gilgamesh’s Quest For Immortality

 In the tradition of Anunnaki Divine Kingship, Gilgamesh was a Demi-God, born half human and half Anunnaki.
 As King, Gilgamesh was disliked for acts like raping women before their marriage night with their husbands.
 In their concern for the City of Uruk, The Gods Anu and Ishtar created a man from clay and sent him down to Uruk.
 The man Enkidu, was meant to be the equal to Gilgamesh, and is Civilised by the Gods after spending some time in the wild.